 The appointments of the Non-Executive Directors are generally made for three-year terms and all Directors are subject to annual re-election.
 Following the assessment on the effectiveness of the Directors, the Nomination Committee will make recommendations to the Board on reappointments.

-The Nomination Committee has recommended the reappointment of each of the Executive Directors and Non-Executive Directors.
+The Nomination Committee has recommended the reappointment of each of the Executive Directors and Non-Executive Directors, save for John Tutte who will be retiring from the Board on 15 September 2021.

 The Board is mindful of the principles and provisions of the Code on election and re-election, including that there should be a formal, rigorous and transparent procedure for the appointment of new directors to the Board, and that annual re-election is subject to continued satisfactory performance.
-The Board has decided that all Directors will be submitting themselves for re-election at the 2020 Annual General Meeting, save for Vanda Murray who has informed the Board of her intention to retire from the Board following the 2020 AGM due to other work commitments.
-Vanda Murray’s appointment term was extended on 1 August 2020 to 6 November 2020, being the date of the 2020 Annual General Meeting, following which she shall retire from the Board.
+The Board has decided that all Directors will be submitting themselves for re-election at the 2021 Annual General Meeting, save for John Tutte who has informed the Board of his intention to retire from the Board on 15 September 2021.

 The Board has satisfied itself that all Directors who will be submitting themselves for re-election continue to perform satisfactorily.
 Details of appropriate Annual General Meeting Resolutions will be found in the Notice of Annual General Meeting which will be sent to shareholders separately.